kennethchu-statcan/covid19/303-occupancy-ottawa/README.md

    while the dark green indicates the 50% credibility interval.

    Fourth panel:
-   The daily reproduction number in Model 1 is modelled via a change point model, with four change points.
+   The daily reproduction number in Sub-model 1 is modelled via a change point model, with four change points.
    This panel illustrates the posterior distributions of the occurrence times, change directions and change magnitudes of the four change points.